How to Make the Most of Freshman Orientation

 Attend Optional Events

-Lots of orientation programming isn’t mandatory, but that doesn’t mean it’s not worth your time.
-Events like activities fairs, icebreakers, performing arts showcases and off-campus meet-ups provide opportunities to socialize and familiarize yourself with groups to join on campus.
-These events might not take place once classes begin so choose a few to check out.
+Being really involved in freshman events isn’t always mandatory, but that doesn’t mean it’s not worth your time.
+Events like fairs, icebreakers, performing arts showcases and off-campus gatherings provide opportunities to socialize.
+These events might not take place once classes begin, so go if you can.

 Don’t Worry about Classes

 It’s difficult to stay stress-free during orientation when you’re aware that classes are just around the corner.
-Luckily, the first week of freshman year college courses is easy and filled with professors explaining the course syllabus and what they expect from students.
+Luckily, the first week of classes is focused on learning the course syllabus and what professors expect from students.
 Assignments don’t pick up until the second or third week.
-Put your thoughts about classes and coursework on the backburner and focus on your orientation.
+Put your thoughts about classes and coursework on hold and focus on your orientation.

-Freshman orientation provides the best way to get all your college questions answered by faculty and upperclassmen.
-Those already at your college understand that incoming freshmen arrive with every question imaginable, and the resources for answering your questions never will be more available.
+Freshman orientation is the best way to get all of your college and university questions answered by faculty and upperclassmen.
+Those already at your school understand how incoming freshmen arrive with every question imaginable, so the resources for answers are all around you.